 Modern web stack 2026: Astro, Tailwind v4, Cloudflare Workers

-An opinionated walkthrough of the stack we use for fast, accessible, low-cost marketing sites and small business web applications in 2026 — and why each piece earned its place.
+An opinionated walkthrough of the stack we use for fast, low-cost marketing sites and small business web apps in 2026 — and why each piece earned its place.

 The web stack we use in 2026 is deliberate, opinionated, and has earned its way into our default after a lot of trial and error.
 This is a tour for fellow builders — and for clients curious about what their site or app is actually built on.